 Credit card debt grows as cardholders spend more than they can afford or want to pay off each month.
 Leftover balances are charged interest each month according to your Annual Percentage Rate (APR).

 APR is an annual interest rate, but it’s divided by the number of days in a year and applied to your average daily balance, then multiplied by the number of days in your monthly billing cycle.

 Your lender expects a minimum monthly payment that’s either a fixed rate or a percentage of your remaining balance.
 However, minimum monthly payments often barely cover interest charges.
 So if you want to get out of debt, you’ll need to pay much more than the minimum balance.

 How Can I Reduce Credit Card Debt?

-In addition to paying down existing debt, you need to adjust your finances to avoid taking on any additional debt.
+In addition to paying down existing credit card debt, you need to adjust your finances to avoid taking on any additional debt.
 This includes funding an emergency savings account and creating savings goals for large purchases you’d otherwise charge to your card.

 An effective budget can help you prioritize savings and track where you’re excessively spending.
-Once you’ve built a budget, you can confidently enroll in auto payments for your monthly expenses, knowing that the cash is available.
+Once you’ve built a budget, you can confidently enroll in auto payments for your monthly expenses, knowing that cash is still available.
 This reduces your risk of late fees and credit penalties.

 Credit cards may have a bad reputation for some, but there are plenty of benefits for consumers of all ages who use them responsibly.